Are you registering for a Business Computer Technologies Online course?

 CIS 110 – Introduction to Computers

-Students will need the MS Office Professional 2010 suite (Word, Access, PowerPoint, and Excel)
+Students will need the MS Office Professional 2013 suite (Word, Access, PowerPoint, and Excel).
+A 180 day trial copy comes with a copy of the book.

 CIS 115 – Introduction to Program Logic and Design